-High-Dose Melatonin Side Effects: Risks, Precautions & Discontinuation
+High-Dose Melatonin Side Effects: Risks & Long-Term Implications Explained

 In the realm of healthcare and wellness, melatonin, a hormone naturally produced by our bodies, has gained significant attention for its potential in treating sleep disorders and regulating circadian rhythms.
 While melatonin supplements have become widely available and popular, the concept of high-dose melatonin therapy introduces a more intense approach to its utilization.
 This article delves into the intricate world of high-dose melatonin side effects, exploring their nature, impact, and the broader implications for individuals, healthcare providers, and societies worldwide.
 By examining various facets, we aim to provide a comprehensive understanding of this powerful hormone’s potential risks and benefits.